clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * these are synchronous validators, the 3rd argument is an asynchronous validator
 * import {StockValidators } from './stock-inventory.validators';
 * note that the validator method is static
-* the method has a few arguments, first is of type :AbstractControl,
+* the method has a few arguments, first is of type :AbstractControl, which is a class that all formgroups inherit from
 * the control referenced by the validator depends on which property on the form we bind the validator to
 * for the function we want to check if branch is valid
 * can create a regular expression and test against the control with .test()